National Security Council Advisor Involved in Iran Hostage Crisis Speaks With AFP

 Former presidential aide Gary Sick says America’s Iran policy is fatally flawed.
-He should know, having served as President Jimmy Carter’s aide on Persian Gulf affairs.
+He should know, having served as President Jimmy Carter’s aide on Persian Gulf affairs, including during the hostage crisis.

 By Dave Gahary